alessiorubicini/alessiorubicini.github.io/src/posts/2025-06-15-a-time-of-opportunities.md

 ---
 title: "A Time of Opportunities"
 date: 2025-06-15
-description: "Reflections on how modern technology, from AI to high-performance hardware, acts as a force multiplier for learning and creativity."
+description: "Reflections on how modern technology acts as a force multiplier for learning, building and creativity."
 tags:
   - reflections
   - ai